 We rarely find homeowners intentionally try to deceive potential purchasers.
 It is far more common for homeowners to be unaware of problems that are not visible to the naked eye.
 Meadowvale inspectors are, however, experienced in detecting evidence of recent cosmetic improvements that could be an attempt to disguise trouble areas.

-8. Can you recommend tradespeople to do any needed repairs?
+Can you recommend tradespeople to do any needed repair work?

 We can provide you with a list of qualified tradespeople who have good reputations around the city.
 However, it is your responsibility to select any individuals you wish to employ.
 Meadowvale does not have any connection to individuals or businesses that we include on the list.
 In fact, they probably don’t even know we are passing their names on to you.

 Can you tell me what repairs will cost?